swiss-seismological-service/scrtdd/README.md

 # Getting Started

-## 1. Defining a background catalog for real time relocations
+## 1. Multi-event relocation

+In this section we will explain how to relocate a set of existing events in offline mode: no interaction with the running system or database will take place.
+The relocated events will be stored in plain text files and can be used externaly to seiscomp but it is also possible to import them in the database.

-New origins will be relocated in real time against a background catalog of high quality locations.
-Those high quality events that form the background catalog can be already present in seiscompo database or not.
-In the latter case the background catalog has to be generated.
-Either way, the catalog has to be specified in scrtdd when configuring it.
+The multi-event relocation is not only useful for offline analysis of event clusters, but it is also a necessary for real-time processing.
+New origins detected by SeisComP will be relocated in real time by scrtdd against a background catalog of high quality locations.
+Those high quality events that form the background catalog can be already present in the seiscompo database or not.
+In the latter case the background catalog has to be generated via multi-event relocation.

 ### 1.1.
 Using origins from seiscomp database as background catalog